se-edu/addressbook-level4/docs/UserGuide.md

 #### Finding all tasks containing any keyword in their name: `find`
 Finds tasks whose names contain any of the given keywords.<br>
-The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).<br>
+The order of the keywords does not matter, only the name is searched, and tasks matching at least one keyword will be returned (i.e. `OR` search).<br>
 > Format: `find TASK_TYPE KEYWORD [MORE_KEYWORDS]` <br>
 > Example(all): `find all School` <br>
 > Example(Todo): `find todo Study` <br>